Looking for the job post audit or my free LLM prompt guide? Scroll to the bottom of the page!

 My AI Job Post Test: The Methodology

 Anyone can click a button, generate a generic job post, and sift through a pile of unqualified people for a week.
 AI creates room for people to differentiate with their voices.
 That’s why we shouldn’t be using AI to write job postings in this one-dimensional plug and play system anymore.
 It’s not “here’s the title, write the job post” because AI really sucks at that.
-That’s the first thing I learned running this test.
+That’s the first thing I learned running my own AI job post test.

 My methodology was simple: find 5 different AI tools to write 5 different job posts.
-Evaluate these vs 5 human samples written during my last job post writing training.
+Evaluate these AI samples vs 5 human samples written during my last job post writing training.
 I scored each job post to see which group has the higher score in each category - AI or Human.
+To see where they struggle or succeed.

 There’s more, but you get the gist.